graygooglitch/jimbos-big-naturals/README.md

 ## Linux

+(credit to danvolchek for writing these, thank you so much!)

 1. <a href="https://github.com/prettypinkpansy/jimbos-big-naturals/releases/latest">**Download BigNaturalsMod.zip** from the latest releases here</a>.
 2. There isn't a 7zip GUI for Linux, but this script does the same thing as the Windows steps.
 Edit the variables and run the following (you'll need the command line version of 7zip from your distro's package manager, e.g. `sudo pacman -S 7zip` for Arch):
     ```bash